 Learning how to make a veggie tray comes down to just a few steps.

-Tips for making a veggie tray:
+Tips for Making a Vegetable Tray

 - Shop the vegetables that are in season or on sale to make the bill a little cheaper.